moeb8001/facetrackingcamera/README.md

 - A breadboard and jumper wires

 For a detailed bill of material refer to the [Bill_Of_Materials.xlsx](https://github.com/moeb8001/facetrackingcamera/blob/main/Bill_Of_Materials.xlsx) in the Repository.

+**Main Requirements**
+You will also need to install the following software on your Raspberry Pi:

+The Python programming language
+The OpenCV library
+The Haarcascade
+You can find instructions for how to install these online

 **Overview of steps taken**